Choose another writer in this calendar:

 10, 1891, and was buried in Charleville in strict family intimacy.

-death, that he had been a poet.
+To Isabelle, Rimbaud's sister, it was surprise that her brother had been a poet.
 Rimbaud's African servant boy, Djami

 Wadaï, was one of his major heirs apart from his family.
 Djami was the